marcusrbrown/.dotfiles/README.md

 ## Author

-The django-startproject project was created by Marcus R. Brown ([@igetgames](https://twitter.com/#!/igetgames) on Twitter).
+This repository was created by Marcus R. Brown ([@igetgames](https://twitter.com/#!/igetgames) on Twitter).
 Send feedback to mrossbrown@gmail.com.